fizvlad/process-observer-rb/README.md

 You can install this gem executing `gem install process_observer` in console.

-Then simply include it with `include "process_observer"`
+Then simply require it with `require "process_observer"`.

 ## Usage